Orange Beach in Baldwin County, Alabama — The American South (East South Central)

 Location.
 30° 17.539′ N, 87° 34.391′ W. Marker is in Orange Beach, Alabama, in Baldwin County.
 Marker is at the intersection of Canal Road and Bay Circle, on the right when traveling west on Canal Road.
 Touch for map.
 Marker is at or near this postal address: 4773 Bay Circle, Orange Beach AL 36561, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Orange Beach, Alabama (about 700 feet away, measured in a direct line); Orange Beach Municipal Complex Perdido Pass (approx. 1½ miles away); Orange Beach Community Cemetery (approx. 3 miles away); Josephine (approx. 3.3 miles away); Romar Beach (approx. 3.7 miles away); Daphne United Methodist Church (approx. 5½ miles away); Gulf Shores Community (approx. 7.6 miles away).
+At least 8 other markers Orange Beach, Alabama (about 700 feet away, measured in a direct line); Orange Beach Municipal Complex (approx. ¾ mile away); Perdido Pass (approx. 1½ miles away); Orange Beach Community Cemetery (approx. 3 miles away); Josephine (approx. 3.3 miles away); Tampary (approx. 3.4 miles away in Florida); Romar Beach (approx. 3.7 miles away); Daphne United Methodist Church (approx. 5½ miles away).
 Touch for a list and map of all markers in Orange Beach.

 Credits.
-This page was last revised on March 7, 2019.
-This page originally submitted on March 7, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 84 times since then.
+This page was last revised on August 22, 2020.
+It was originally submitted on March 7, 2019, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 422 times since then and 113 times this year.
 Photos: 1, 2, 3, 4. submitted on March 7, 2019, by Mark Hilton of Montgomery, Alabama.